 Looking at the profile of the south side of the Agnel and taking into consideration that I’m not a fan of “irregular”, I’m not sorry I skipped it at that time and as it was, the Izoard was difficult enough for me…

-* I did tackle the Agnel virtually, on Rouvy – that ride actually starts in Sampeyre.
+* I did tackle that end of the Agnel virtually, on Rouvy – that ride actually starts in Sampeyre.
 While that extra distance is not too difficult, I experienced that they wear you out just enough to make the final almost insane.

 I was more exhausted when I finished that virtual ride, than when I got up the other end IRL…